sheepgrass/cpp_project_framework/README.md

 ### C++ Naming Styles

+#### C++ General Naming Rules

+For the purposes of the naming rules below, a "word" is anything that you would write in English without internal spaces.
+This includes abbreviations, such as acronyms and initialisms.
+For names written in mixed case (also sometimes referred to as "camel case" or "Pascal case"), in which the first letter of each word is capitalized, prefer to capitalize abbreviations as single words, e.g., StartRpc() rather than StartRPC().

 #### C++ Variable Names (all kinds of variables including but not limited to followings: global, local, const, static, member, parameters)

 The names of variables (including function parameters) and data members are all lowercase, with underscores between words, i.e. snake case => snake_case